 The Power of Positive Thinking

-The idea that a positive mindset and optimistic attitude results in better relationships, higher achievement, happiness, and overall well-being is known as the “power of positive thinking.”
+The idea that a positive mindset and optimistic attitude result in better relationships, higher achievement, happiness, and overall well-being is known as the “power of positive thinking.”

 Optimism can increase resilience in the face of adversity and people who are optimistic, meaning those who focus on positive thoughts and feelings, are happier, more resilient, and better equipped to handle stress and bounce back from setbacks quickly.